 Selma was born on December 31, 1900, in Mooresville, NC.
 “It was there in 1907,” Selma said, on the day she touched clay found nearby her home for the first time, “that I discovered me.”

 Though she remained artistically inclined, at the encouragement of her mother to find a steady economic source, Selma attended Winston-Salem State University, followed by schooling at St. Agnes Hospital Nursing School in Raleigh, NC.
-After the death of her husband, a childhood friend, Selma moved to New York City to continue her nursing career, until a new one began to take shape.
+After the death of her husband, a childhood friend, Selma moved to New York City to continue her nursing career, until a new career began to take shape.

 In the midst of the Harlem Renaissance, the cultural, intellectual and artistic movement that empowered black Americans and asserted the influence of black art on American culture during the early 20th century, Ms. Burke arrived in New York.
-Selma’s artistic genius quickly became a key that opened a series of doors to the future.
-Living with acclaimed black author Claude McKay and forging relationships within the vibrant community of black creatives present in Harlem, Selma’s energy became concentrated towards her art.
+Burke’s artistic genius quickly became a key that opened a series of doors to the future.
+Living with acclaimed black author Claude McKay and forging relationships within the vibrant community of black creatives present in Harlem, Burke’s energy became concentrated towards her art.

-“This has happened to so many black people,” Selma said about the issue.
+“This has happened to so many black people,” Burke said about the issue.
 “I have never stopped fighting this man and have never had anyone who cared enough to give me the credit.”
 White inventors claiming the work of black creators as their own or diminishing their contribution was a continuous thread prior to that point in American history, especially common during the 17th and 18th century, when slavery prohibited black inventors from receiving patents.

 Most scholars and museums recognize the clear influence of Burke’s design of the minted coin–and now you can, too.
-Selma also made history by being one of the first black women to enlist in the Navy during World War II.
+Burke also made history by being one of the first black women to enlist in the Navy during World War II.
 In 1979, she was amongst the first group of women awarded the lifetime achievement award by the Women’s Caucus for Art, presented by President Jimmy Carter.